Farsi, most commonly known as Persian, belongs to the Indo-European language family. There are some languages similar to Farsi in this family.

 Vocabulary:

-There has been swiping on both sides about the vocabulary.
-But, Persian borrowed much more from Arabic than Arabic has borrowed from Persian.
+However, Persian borrowed much more from Arabic than Arabic borrowed from Persian.

-This is due to the decades Persian speaking territories spent under Arab domination.
 It has borrowed many words and used them in daily speech.

-They share up to 40% of the vocabulary.
 Among the many loan words in Persian are Ahsas (feeling), Vaght (time), and Sabur (patience).

 Barnaamaj (schedule), Shatranj (chess), and Bis (only) are some Persian borrowings in Arabic.